bbauska/TUMx-DWAPNx/README.md

 access the request.
 In this case, we can access access this with the this keyword

-and then we\'ll get the responseText.
-So, that\'s all that we need.
+and then we&apos;ll get the responseText.
+So, that&apos;s all that we need.

 However, this response text, as it says, is a string and in our case, because we